 A medium-term downtrend had started on January 26, 2018 at 52.08 and reached 45.03 on February 9, 2018.
 EEM lost 7.05 points, or 13.54%, in 2 weeks.
 The chart has formed a Falling Channel chart pattern.
 The trend support level is at 44.38 and resistance is at 48.29.
 A Falling Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
 Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
 Use the following link to access a Falling Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Channel pattern in a medium-term trend.

 Weekly Technical Indicators: [See EEM weekly technical indicators chart]

-The weekly MACD line is above its signal line since January 27, 2017.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term uptrend is getting weak.
+The weekly MACD line is below its signal line since February 9, 2018.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is near its high, but getting smaller.
+It indicates that the current medium-term downtrend is still strong, and momentum is beginning to wane.
 Use the following link to access a MACD help.